GUIDE TO SAFE HIKING

 PATHS AND ROUTES

 Most of the paths described in the hiking guide are old village paths.
-Before the roads came, you would travel between the villages using these paths, e.g. to trade, to visit family, to a Thing (local assembly) or to church.
+Before the roads came, you would travel between the villages using these paths, e.g. to trade, to visit family, to a Thing (local assembly) or a church.
 Village paths were also used when the coffins of the dead were carried to the nearest church.
 The paths are marked with ancient cairns, a heap of stones set up as a landmark showing the way so you don’t get lost.
 Some routes are not along the old village paths.

 These are along ancient footpaths that have been tread through the ages, such as on the mountains Slættaratindur, Bøsdalafossur and Klakkur.
 The routes are listed in geographical order from north to south.
 The cairns are in good condition and are well-maintained in most places.
 The cairns can be complex in some areas, while the path is visible.
 On some routes, the direction of the path is marked with poles sticking out of the ground.
 There are, however, a few places without cairns, clear paths or poles.
-For these places, we have described other features, such as masts, buildings, inclination of the land and gorges, that will guide you in the right direction.
+For these places, we have described other features, such as masts, buildings, the inclination of the land and gorges, that will guide you in the right direction.

 DURATION AND DIFFICULTY